michaelsoftmd/ai-pet-project/README.md

 ## Getting Started

 I have made this guide as simple and straightforward as possible.
 I am not a coder by any means.
 I am a writer, so I have put it together from a beginner's mindset.
 This process should all be possible by someone who has decided to switch to Linux Mint after using Windows.
 Any errors should be covered in troubleshooting.
 I will add that the official documentation for the programs we will be using is quite complete, also, so you can refer to that if you get stuck.
+If you have issues loading models, try creating a folder in the Podman working directory as /mnt/ssd/podman/models/gguf/[your models here]

 To get started, download PODMAN AI PET README near the top of this page.